JackeGould/code-quiz/README.md

 ![The code quiz application includes a view high scores page, a timer, and sections with questions/answers.](./assets/images/Screenshot.png)\

 *** I used multiple sources to complete what I have provided in the assignment.
-Stack overflow, Google, ChatGPT, and class mates.
-I am still trying to understand more of this project and this code which is why there are so many comments / it is not complete.
-I have a tutoring session scheduled in hopes of resubmitting the assignment with final code and a better understanding of the material.
+Stack overflow, Google, ChatGPT, and class mates, and tutoring.

 ## Deployment